opensoars/f_/readme.md

 ### How is `f_` going to solve this problem?
 Allow programmers to use a simple API which will take care of separation of concerns in a modularized way.
+Which by itself will result in loosely coupled programs.

 ### Introduction